Anand5119/Dynamic_WebPage_Scrapping/README.md

 # Udemy_WebPage_Scrapping
-A Python project for web scrapping of Dynamic websites
+A Python project for Dynamic webpage scrapping!!!

-Hi All,
+Hi All😉,
-  here am extracting the webpage contants using python. its done by accessing JSON data from Dynamic websites.
+  *  here am extracting the webpage contants using python.
+  *  its done by accessing JSON data from Dynamic websites.
-  Extracted data's cane be imported as EXCEL files.
+  *  Extracted data's cane be imported as EXCEL files.
+  *  Using this we can extrtact course images, course link, rating and total hours of course.